Shahroze16602/kotlin-interview-prep/chap3.md

     return "Data fetched"
 }
 ```
-

 ---

 ### 3.4 Coroutine Scopes

 Coroutine scopes manage the lifecycle of coroutines.
-In Android, it's common to use scopes tied to the lifecycle of components to prevent memory leaks:
+In Android, it's common to use scopes tied to the lifecycle of components to prevent memory leaks:

 - **`GlobalScope`**: Global scope for launching top-level coroutines that are operating throughout the whole application lifetime.
-Use with caution.
+Use with caution.

-- **`CoroutineScope`**: An interface for defining a scope for new coroutines.
+- **`CoroutineScope`**: An interface for defining a scope for new coroutines.

-- **`lifecycleScope`**: Provided by AndroidX, it's tied to the lifecycle of a `LifecycleOwner` (like an Activity or Fragment).
+- **`lifecycleScope`**: Provided by AndroidX, it's tied to the lifecycle of a `LifecycleOwner` (like an Activity or Fragment).

 ```kotlin